 Laura Spinney: What Does The 1918 Flu Teach Us About Our Response To Pandemics?

-A century after the 1918 flu, we see similar patterns in the ways we're responding to COVID-19.
+A century after the 1918 flu, we see similar patterns in the ways we've responded to COVID-19.
 Laura Spinney reflects on the Spanish flu and how societies learn to move forward after pandemics.
+A version of this segment was originally heard in the episode, Inoculation.

 As a journalist, she has written for National Geographic, The Economist, The Atlantic, Nature, and New Scientist among others.
 She holds a B.S. in Natural Sciences from Durham University, in the UK.